glic3rinu/passlib/docs/lib/passlib.hash.ldap_std.rst

 * The salt size for the salted digests appears to vary between applications.
   While OpenLDAP is fixed at 4 bytes, some systems appear to use 8 or more.
-  Passlib can accept and generate strings with salts between 4-16 bytes, though various servers may differ in what they can handle.
+  As of 1.6, Passlib can accept and generate strings with salts between 4-16 bytes, though various servers may differ in what they can handle.

 .. rubric:: Footnotes